3qnexx/nexxPLAY-android/readme.md

 ##### void overrideTitles(int allowTitles);
 Define if titels should be showen.
 Possible values are 0 = don't show, 1 = always show, 2 = show in fullscreen only

-##### void setUserIsTrackingOptOuted()
-If you call this method, the VAST calls will be marked with a flag to not track the user.

 ### Events
 Your application may subscribe for receiving notifications from the player calling: